cscart/docs/user_guide/shipping_and_taxes/shipping_methods/shipping_method_attributes.rst

 Share
 *****

-Stores that share this shipping method.
-Read `Sharing objects <http://docs.cs-cart.com/4.3.x/user_guide/stores/sharing.html>`_ for more details.
+Stores that share this shipping method. :doc:`Learn more about sharing objects. <../../stores/sharing>`